John Barrasso (R-WY) 2026: Senate Conference Chair, Primary From the Right?

 The Wyoming Context: America's Reddest State

 Wyoming is the smallest-population state in the nation and, by presidential vote margin, the most Republican.
 Trump won Wyoming by 43 points in 2024, 44 in 2020 despite losing nationally.
 The state has not sent a Democrat to the U.S. Senate since 1977.
 For Barrasso, the general election is purely ceremonial.
 The only competitive race for a Wyoming Republican is the primary.
-And Wyoming's primary history is instructive: it was the state where Liz Cheney, the third-ranking House Republican, was destroyed by a Trump-backed challenger winning 66% to Cheney's 29% in the 2022 primary.
+And Wyoming's primary history is instructive: it was the state where Liz Cheney, the third-ranking House majority, was destroyed by a Trump-backed challenger winning 66% to Cheney's 29% in the 2022 primary.
 The state's Republican electorate is maximally MAGA-aligned.

 Barrasso's Senate Record vs. Trump Alignment